Trends & best practices

 With mobile traffic dominating most industries, your site has to be fast, responsive, and frustration-free on smaller screens.

 Make sure buttons and forms are easy to tap.
-Compress images and streamline code to reduce load times—even a one-second delay can tank conversions.
+Compress images and streamline code to reduce load times.
+Even a one-second delay can tank conversions.
 Simplify forms to just the essentials and use large, clear CTAs that work well on touchscreens.
+Beyond speed, technical issues like broken elements, API failures, or third-party scripts can silently disrupt the experience and significantly impact conversion rates.

 Tools like Quantum Metric’s mobile analytics can help you spot specific mobile friction points, so you can improve the experience where it matters most.